Tips on Taking Your HIV Medicine as Prescribed

 You can also visit HIV.gov’s Positive Spin or CDC’s Let’s Stop HIV Together to view stories of how people with HIV are taking their HIV medicine every day.

-What Are Some Challenges I Might Face Taking My HIV Medicine Every Day?
+What Are Some Challenges I Might Face Taking My HIV Medicine as Prescribed?

 Two pills in the palm of a hand

-Taking HIV medicine every day can be difficult.
+Taking HIV medicine as prescribed can be difficult.
 That’s why it is important to understand some of the challenges you may face and to think through how you might address them before they happen.
-For example, remembering when to take your HIV medicine can be complicated.
+For example, remembering when to take your HIV medicine can be complicated for some people.
 Some regimens involve taking several pills every day—with or without food—or before or after other medicines.
 Making a schedule of when and how to take your medicines can be helpful.
 Or talk to your health care provider about whether a combination pill might be right for you.

 Other factors can make it difficult to take your HIV medicines every day, including: